 Core outcome sets (COS) are agreed minimum sets of outcomes recommended for measurement in studies of specific conditions or areas of health or health care (5).
 COS aim to improve the consistency of measurement and reporting of outcomes from randomised controlled trials (RCTs), potentially leading to better informed resource allocation and decision-making through improved comparability and transparency of study findings.
 A COS has been developed to identify the minimum outcomes that should be measured and reported in trials of infant-feeding interventions to prevent childhood obesity (6,7), recommending 16 outcomes for inclusion in trials of feeding interventions involving infants aged =1 year of age.
 To date, a COS that could be more broadly applied to early childhood obesity prevention interventions spanning the wider range of risk factors, and for prevention interventions in children aged from birth to five years, has not been published.

-This study therefore aims to develop a COS for RCTs of early childhood obesity prevention interventions in children aged from birth to five years.
+This study therefore aims to develop a suite of COS for RCTs of early childhood obesity prevention interventions in children aged from birth to five years.

 Principal Investigator - Dr Vicki Brown, Deakin University, Geelong, Deakin Health Economics, Institute for Health Transformation, Global Obesity Centre (GLOBE), School of Health and Social Development, Victoria 3220, Australia

 Kylie Hunter, The University of Sydney, Faculty of Medicine and Health

 Prof Rebecca Golley, College of Nursing and Health Services, Flinders University, Adelaide SA

 Prof Rachael Taylor, Department of Medicine, University of Otago, New Zealand

 Prof Kylie Hesketh, Institute for Physical Activity and Nutrition, Deakin University, Melbourne Australia